berry2012/kubernetes-the-hard-way-on-aws/README.md

 ![Create Infrastructure](./images/CF-infrastructure.png)

 ## Accessing the EC2 instances
-- You can use SSH or AWS SSM to access the Ansible Server or any other node
+- You can use SSH or AWS SSM to access the Ansible Controller Server or any other node
 - Connecting via [AWS SSM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html) e.g.

 `aws ssm start-session --target <instance-id>`